-A prospector shall immediately notify the Secretary-General in writing of any finding in the Area of an object of an archaeological or historical nature and its location.
+A prospector shall immediately notify the Secretary-General in writing of any finding in the Area of an object of actual or potential archaeological or historical nature and its location.
 The Secretary-General shall transmit such information to the Director-General of the United Nations Educational, Scientific and Cultural Organization.